A Clean site is a safe site

 With winter upon us and the weather progressively changing for the worse, the ability to be vigilant in order to maintain the highest levels of health and safety is perhaps more pertinent than ever.

+With bad weather comes an increased threat to the health and safety of your jobsite and team, with wind, rain and other adverse weather bringing challenges you don’t experience throughout other times in the year.
 Anything that is going to cause slippery surfaces or a potential lack of comfort for your or any member of your the team members could spell trouble.
 When you’re feeling wet or cold, or both, such as your hands or feet feeling numb, it’s quite easy to make mistakes, to drop something or slip.

 If the weather is difficult, sometimes you think about other things rather than the job in hand.
 Falling and slipping are two of the biggest ways people get injured on site, but keeping dry when the weather’s wet or intermittent can be extremely difficult.
 The risk of being electrocuted, or becoming ill, intensifies.